stffrdhrn/stffrdhrn.github.io/_drafts/gcc_passes.md

  - `Constraints` part of the `RTL` and used during reload, these are associated with assembly instructions used to resolved the target instruction.

-First off how do we see the passes, there are basically two types:
+First off, there are basically two types of compiler passes in gcc:

  - Tree - Passes working on GIMPLE.
  - RTL - Passes working on Register Transfer Language.